Chart Color Schemes

 Oakleigh East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Oakleigh East is notably higher than broader benchmarks.
-Among residents aged 15 and above, 43.8% have university qualifications, compared to 29.8% in the SA4 region and 30.4% nationally.
-The area's educational advantage is significant, with bachelor degrees being the most common at 26.6%, followed by postgraduate qualifications (14.5%) and graduate diplomas (2.7%).
-Vocational pathways account for 23.1% of qualifications among those aged 15 and above, with advanced diplomas making up 9.8% and certificates 13.3%.
+Educational attainment in Oakleigh East is notably high, with 43.8% of residents aged 15 and over holding university qualifications.
+This figure exceeds the SA4 regional average of 29.8% and the national average of 30.4%.
+The area's educational advantage is evident in its distribution of qualifications: bachelor degrees are most common at 26.6%, followed by postgraduate qualifications (14.5%) and graduate diplomas (2.7%).
+Vocational pathways account for 23.1% of qualifications among those aged 15 and over, with advanced diplomas making up 9.8% and certificates 13.3%.

-Educational participation is high, with 30.7% of residents currently enrolled in formal education.
+Educational participation is significantly high in the area, with 30.7% of residents currently enrolled in formal education.
 This includes 10.8% in tertiary education, 7.6% in primary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education